Content filtering in a home network

 To recap:

-• Here I covered a lot of ground, getting basic IPv6 running on a Linux gateway box connected to an ISP providing native IPv6, while remembering stuff like the need to set up a firewall.
+Here I covered a lot of ground, getting basic IPv6 running on a Linux gateway box connected to an ISP providing native IPv6, while […]

 IPv6 – logging and shorewall6